-Please visit the News Page for up-to-date news including information on this years flu campaign.
+Please visit the News Page for up-to-date news.

 Ask my GP makes requesting help from your GP easier and for many patients more convenient.
 You will be able to send a request on any medical matter to a GP or Nurse Practitioner during the hours listed below using the link and a clinician will always aim to respond promptly where possible.
 All patients have to do to be able to consult online with their clinician is follow a few short, easy steps online to register.
 There’s never a queue online.